WaleedYousaf/yums/README.md

 YUMZ is a JavaScript and PHP based food ordering system.
 The customers can view the food catalog and add item to cart.
-They can then checkout and get a receipt for their order
+They can then checkout and get a receipt for their order.

+The project was created in 2017.

 Stack (Tools and Technologies):
 -------------------------------